Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: A simulation study

 \section{A simulation study}

-In this section, a Monte Carlo simulation is performed to investigate the performance of the proposed estimates of parameters of the logistic exponential distribution under progressve type-I hybrid censored sample.
-The comparative performance of the estimates is studied in terms of their average and mean squared error (MSE) values.
-In doing so, $2000$ progressve type-I hybrid censored samples are generated using various censoring schemes.
-Several combinations of $(n,m)$ values are considered.
+In this section, a Monte Carlo simulation is performed to investigate the performance of the proposed estimates for LE distribution under PT-IHC sample.
+The comparative performance of the point estimates is studied in terms of the average and mean squared error (MSE) values.
+The interval estimates are compared based on the average lengths.
+In doing so, $2000$ PT-IHC samples are generated using various censoring schemes.
+Several combinations of $(n,m)$ are considered.
 The values of $T$ are taken as $0.5$ and $0.65$.
 The $R~3.4.0$ software is used for the purpose of simulation.
 Two different (total) sample sizes $n=35$ and $40$ are considered here.
-The numerical study includes the following steps: \begin{enumerate} \item Consider the true values of the model parameters as $\alpha= 1.5$ and $\lambda=0.75$. \item Generate progressive type-I hybrid censored sample of size $n$ and $m$ number of failures.
-When $n=35$, three values of $m$ are considered such that the percentage of failure information ($\frac{m}{n} * 100\% $) are approximately $29\% $, $43\%$ and $71\%$.
-Again, the percentage of failure is considered as $25\%$, $50\%$ and $75\%$ when the total sample size $n=40$. \item In the tables, ($0*3$) and ($1*5$) represent $(0,0,0)$ and $(1,1,1,1,1)$, respectively.
-For each censored schemes, in Tables \ref{Table 1}, \ref{Table 2}, \ref{Table 5} and \ref{Table 6}, the first row represents the average values of the MLEs and Bayes estimates under univariate priors.
-The MSEs are provided in the second row.
-The third and fourth rows are respectively for the average and MSE values of the Bayes estimates under bivariate priors.
-To compute the MSE of the maximum likelihood and Bayes estimates, the following formula is used:
+The numerical study includes the following steps: \begin{enumerate} \item True values of the model parameters are assumed as $\alpha= 1.5$ and $\lambda=0.75$. \item The PT-IHC samples for different $n$ and $m$ have been generated.
+Here, the values of $(n,m)$ are considered as $(35,10)$, $(35,25)$, $(40,10)$ and $(40,30)$. \item In the tables, ($0*3$) and ($1*5$) represent $(0,0,0)$ and $(1,1,1,1,1)$, respectively.
+For each censored schemes, average values of the MLEs and the Bayes estimates corresponding to the univariate and bivariate priors and the associated MSEs are tabulated in Tables \ref{Table 1}, \ref{Table 2}, \ref{Table 5} and \ref{Table 6}.
+Note that the comparisons of the proposed estimates are made based on the average and MSE values.
+To compute MSE, the following formula is used: